Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 about programming your own Agents.

 ## Environments

-An _environment_ in the ML-Agents Toolkit can be any scene built in Unity.
-The Unity scene provides the environment in which agents observe, act, and learn.
-How you set up the Unity scene to serve as a learning environment really depends on your goal.
-You may be trying to solve a specific reinforcement learning problem of limited scope, in which case you can use the same scene for both training and for testing trained agents.
-Or, you may be training agents to operate in a complex game or simulation.
-In this case, it might be more efficient and practical to create a purpose-built training scene.

 When you create a training environment in Unity, you must set up the scene so that it can be controlled by the external training process.
 Considerations